fellyhoscky/alx-zero_day/README.md

-This is the second README file for the second alx project
+This Project is the starting point for our software engineering at ALX